Edward Aveling: Political career

-In 1891 Aveling rewrote and published the full set of these lessons as The Student's Marx.
+In 1891 Aveling rewrote and published these lessons as The Student's Marx.
 In Capital: A Critical Analysis of Capitalist Production.
 Vol. I. (1887) he translated the chief historical and narrative parts: Part III.
 The Production of Absolute Surplus-Value.
 Chapter X. (The Working-Day, sects. i-vii), Chapter XI.
 (Rate and Mass of Surplus-Value), Part VI.
 Wages.
 Chapters XIX.
 (The Transformation of the Value (and respectively the Price) of Labour-Power into Wages, Chapter XX.
 (Time-Wages), Chapter XXI.
 (Piece-Wages), Chapter XXII.
 (National Difference of Wages), the last part of Part VII.
 The Accumulation of Capital.
 Chapter XXIV., Chapter XXV.
 (The General Law of Capitalist Accumulation), all of Part VIII.
 The So-called Primitive Accumulation.
-Chapters XXVI. -XXXIII., and the forewords by Marx to the first[London, July 25, 1867] and second[London, 24, 1873] German editions.
+Chapters XXVI. -XXXIII., and the forewords by Marx to the first (London, 25 July 1867) and second (London, 24, 1873) German editions.
 Eleanor Marx worked in the British Museum revising the notes.

-Aveling also translated Engels' Socialism: Utopian and Scientific (1892) a work published in 1880 that Sir Isaiah Berlin described as "the best brief autobiographical appreciation of Marxism by one of its creators".
+Aveling also translated Engels' Socialism: Utopian and Scientific (1892) a work first published in 1880 that Sir Isaiah Berlin described as "the best brief autobiographical appreciation of Marxism by one of its creators".